 For the story of the discovery of the transcripts, please see: Discovery of the Transcripts

-For an introduction to the trail, see Introduction
+For an introduction to the trial, see Introduction

 For a list of witnesses, see List of Witnesses